 Centralized DPF Cleaning

-As opposed local in-shop cleaning, centralized cleaning is well suited for the large-scale reman/recon model where the cleaned core is not returned to the original owner.
-This cleaning or remanufacturing model uses a combination of thermal (bake) and aqueous (blow/flow) cleaning techniques.
+As opposed to local in-shop cleaning, centralized cleaning is well suited for the large-scale reman/recon model where the cleaned core is not returned to the original owner.
+This cleaning or remanufacturing model combines thermal (bake) and aqueous (blow/flow) cleaning techniques.

 Pros of Centralized